sparkflows/sparkflows-docs/docs/rest-api-authentication/rest-api-postman-authorization-code.rst

-Acquire token using Grant type - Authorization code
+Acquire token using Postman - Authorization code
 -------------------------------------

 The Authorization Code grant type is used to exchange an authorization code for an access token.